shinyoungyou/user-docs/README.md

 ### Using Markdown

 Writing this guide was our first big project using Markdown.
-We practiced Markdown skills learned from our COMM 2116 class, making sure our writing was clear and easy to follow.
+We practiced Markdown skills learned from our COMM 2116 (Business Communications 2) class, making sure our writing was clear and easy to follow.

 ### Using VS Code